borisbu/OctoRelay/README.md

 ## OctoRelay API

 Relays can be queried and updated through the [OctoPrint API](https://docs.octoprint.org/en/master/api/).
 Read that documentation on how to get an API Key.
-Each API request payload is required to have `version` or `v`, meaning the API version as described below.
+Each API request payload is required to have `version` or `v` entry, meaning the API version as described below.

 ### Change the relay state